 Keep your notes to hand in case someone you have met at an event decides to contact you first.

-If applicable, enter contact details and profiles into your electronic database or contact-management system.
+Enter contact details and profiles into a database or contact-management system.

 If possible, do this within a couple of days of meeting a new contact.